Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Acknowledgments

 \section{Acknowledgments}

-We thank Danielle Hilhorst and Arndt Scheel for interesting discussions.
-This work was funded through German Research Foundation grant OL 155/5-1.
-Additional funding was received via the Collaborative Research Center TRR 181 ``Energy Transfers in Atmosphere and Ocean'', also supported by the German Research Foundation.
+We thank Danielle Hilhorst and Arndt Scheel for interesting discussions, and an anonymous referee for their careful attention to detail and helpful comments.
+This work was funded through German Research Foundation (DFG) grant OL 155/5-1.
+Additional funding was received via the Collaborative Research Center TRR 181 ``Energy Transfers in Atmosphere and Ocean'', also funded by the DFG under project number 274762653.